On the Solution of Gauss Circle Problem Conjecture (Revised): Introduction

 is 'say' $r_2(n)$.
 The equivalent of the above proposition in number theory is saying, the number of representations of the integer $n$ as a sum of two squares is $r_2(n)$.
 Hence evaluating the function $r_2(n)$ has both geometrical and number theoretic meaning.
 Gauss itself prove that

 The problem we are describing, firstly began by finding the best possible constant $\theta>0$ of the asymptotic expansion

 The first result it was that of Gauss which gave a first value $\theta=\frac{1}{2}$.
-For an analytic geometry proof of this case one can see [2].\\ After Gauss many other scientists try to give better estimates with the most recent that of Huxley $\theta=\frac{131}{416}\approx 0.3149$ (see [11]) in 2003.
-Gauss circle problem (conjecture) states that $\theta=\frac{1}{4}$ in (3).\\ There is a conversion procedure due to Richert that expresses the Gauss circle problem in terms of divisor problem of Dirichlet i.e
+For an analytic geometry proof of this case one can see [2].\\ After Gauss, many other scientists try to give better estimates with the most recent that of Huxley (see [11]) in 2003: